 Other possible causes of prolactin overproduction include medications, other types of pituitary tumors, an underactive thyroid gland, ongoing irritation to the chest, pregnancy and breast-feeding.PreviousNext

-Most prolactinomas occur in women between 20 and 34 years old, but can occur in both sexes at any age.
+More prolactinomas occur in women than men.
 The disorder is rare in children.PreviousNext

 Complications of prolactinoma may include: